khchu93/ComputerVision/notes/Mamba.md

 Mamba achieves state-of-the-art performance across several modalities (language, audio, genomics), demonstrating strong quality (matching Transformers twice its size on language modeling) and efficiency (linear scaling up to sequence length 1M).

 ## Architecture
+Mamba’s architecture replaces the Transformer’s attention-MLP stack with a unified, input-aware state space module that processes sequences in linear time.
+Instead of using fixed Linear Time-Invariant (LTI) dynamics like earlier SSMs, Mamba makes core parameters — such as the state update, input mapping, and output projection — dependent on the current token embedding, enabling selective information propagation and content-based reasoning.
+These selective SSM blocks are stacked in a homogeneous fashion and computed efficiently using a parallel scan algorithm, which replaces the quadratic cost of attention with linear-time recurrence while fully leveraging GPU memory hierarchy.

+Steps:
+1. Embed the Input
+   - The model starts by converting raw tokens (like words, bytes, or audio frames) into dense vectors using an embedding layer.
+This is necessary because the rest of the architecture works in continuous vector space rather than on raw IDs.
+After embedding, the tensor typically has shape (**batch, sequence length, hidden dimension**) — this becomes the main representation passed through the model.
+2. Set Up the Base State Space Dynamics
+   - Mamba builds on state space models, so it defines core components like:
+      - A: how hidden states evolve over time
+      - B: how input influences the state
+      - C: how the state is read back out
+      - Δ: a time-step factor
+    - These define how information flows along a sequence, similar to RNNs but more structured and efficient.
+They form the “skeleton” that all later processing depends on, and their dimensions must match the hidden/state sizes used throughout the model.
+3. Make Parameters Depend on the Input
+   - Unlike traditional LTI (Linear Time-Invariant) state space models where parameters are fixed, Mamba makes key parameters — $\Delta$, $\mathbf{B}$ and $\mathbf{C}$ — functions of the current token’s embedding.
+This means each position in a sequence can influence how the system updates and reads memory.
+It allows the model to be selective and context-aware, something older SSMs and RNNs struggled with.
+These input-conditioned parameters are produced via learned projections, so their shapes must align correctly across the batch and sequence.
+4. Filter and Retain Relevant Information
+   - As the model processes each token, it uses the input-conditioned parameters to decide what to keep, update, or ignore in the state.
+This acts like a content-aware gate that helps the model remember important parts of the sequence and skip irrelevant information.
+This replaces attention’s “focusing” ability without the quadratic cost and is crucial for working with long texts while avoiding noise.
+5. Process Sequences with a Fast Parallel Scan
+   - Once parameters are dynamic, Mamba can’t use the old convolution trick from earlier SSMs.
+Instead, it uses a hardware-friendly parallel scan algorithm to update states efficiently across the sequence.
+This keeps computation linear in sequence length — $O(L)$ — and enables up to 5× faster inference than Transformers, while scaling to sequences as long as 1 million tokens.
+This design also makes better use of GPU cache and memory.
+6. Replace Attention and MLP with a Unified Block
+   - Instead of alternating between attention layers and feedforward networks (like Transformers do), Mamba stacks a single type of block: a selective SSM layer plus a small projection (replacing the MLP).
+Residual connections and normalization keep training stable.
+This simplification removes the need for attention entirely while keeping the expressiveness needed for language and other dense data.
+Input and output shapes are preserved so multiple blocks can be stacked easily.
+7. Generate the Final Output
+   - These outputs let us measure performance directly against Transformers.
+In practice, Mamba matches or outperforms Transformer models that are twice its size, while being faster and handling longer context windows.

 ## Key Achievements
 -